Nano, Perform, Ultra, Multi Chimera Processors

 System Simplicity

-Quadric’s solution enables hardware developers to instantiate a single core that can handle an entire ML workload plus the typical digital signal processor functions and signal conditioning workloads often intermixed with ML inference functions.
+Quadric’s solution enables hardware developers to instantiate a single core that can handle an entire AI/ML workload plus the typical digital signal processor functions and signal conditioning workloads often intermixed with inference functions.
 Dealing with a single core drastically simplifies hardware integration and eases performance optimization.
-System design tasks such as profiling memory usage to ensure sufficient off-chip bandwidth are greatly simplified.
+System design tasks such as profiling memory usage and estimating system power consumption are greatly simplified.

 Programming Simplicity